sina-ss/measure-network-statistics/README.md

 - Threshold speed: 4 Mbps (mapped to around 60%)
 - Ideal speed: 12 Mbps (mapped to around 100%)

+### 4. Ping-to-Percentage Mapping

+The mapping from ping values to percentages is achieved using an exponential decay function.
+This function assigns high percentages to low ping values and decreases more rapidly as the ping increases, highlighting the degradation in quality.

+For ping measurements:

+- Ping below 10 ms: close to 100%
+- Threshold ping: 40 ms (mapped to around 60%)
+- Pings above 200 ms: close to 0%

-### 4. Interactive Graphs
+### 5. Interactive Graphs

 Users can interact with visual representations, such as graphs and plots, to understand the performance of ISPs better.
 This includes:

-- Comparisons of average speeds among different ISPs.
+- Comparisons of average speeds and pings among different ISPs.
-- Speed trend over time.
+- Speed and ping trends over time.

 ## Usage

 1. **ISP Review**: Navigate to the 'Reviews' section to submit or read reviews for different ISPs.
-2. **Speed Assessment**: Visit the 'Speed Assessment' section to view the average speeds and corresponding percentages for ISPs.
+2. **Speed Assessment**: Visit the 'Speed Assessment' section to view the average speeds, pings, and corresponding percentages for ISPs.

 ## Technical Details